Flag of the Moldavian Soviet Socialist Republic

-The flag of the Moldavian Soviet Socialist Republic was adopted on 31 January 1952.
-The flag has three horizontal bands of red, green (1/4) and red, with a hammer and sickle in the canton.
-As defined by the Presidium of the Supreme Soviet of the Moldavian Soviet Socialist Republic on the flag description:
+The flag of the Moldavian Soviet Socialist Republic for most of its history was a horizontal triband of red, green and red, in a 3:2:3 ratio, charged in the canton with a gold hammer and sickle crowned by a gold-bordered, five-pointed red star.
+This was the SSR's second flag, adopted on 31 January 1952.

+The SSR's first flag was in use from 1940 to 1952.
+In 1990, the Romanian tricolor was briefly the SSR's flag before what would become the coat of arms of Moldova was added to the center.
+The resulting flag was retained when Moldova declared its independence the following year, in 1991.

+The unrecognized state of Transnistria, which broke away from the rest of Moldova in 1990, retained the (second) flag of the Moldavian SSR and still uses it to this day.

 History

 Moldavian ASSR

 Between 1924 and 1940, part of Moldova was organized as the Moldavian ASSR within the Ukrainian SSR.
 A red flag, with the gold hammer and sickle in the top-left corner, above the Cyrillic characters УРСР (Ukrainian initials of Ukrainian SSR) and the Latin characters RSSU (Moldovan initials of Ukrainian SSR in Latin script) was adopted in 1938.
 The Moldovan text on the flag was later changed to PCCУ (Moldovan initials of Ukrainian SSR in Cyrillic script).

 Moldavian SSR

 In 1940, a red flag with the gold hammer and sickle in the top-left corner, with the Cyrillic characters РССМ (Moldovan initials of Moldavian SSR in Cyrillic script) above them in gold in a serif font was adopted for the newly founded Moldavian Soviet Socialist Republic.

+On 31 January 1952, the Decree of the Presidium of the Supreme Soviet of the Moldavian SSR "On the approval of the draft of the new State Flag of the Moldavian SSR" approved the following description of a new flag:

 With perestroika in force, the Moldovan nationalism came in place with the Popular Front of Moldova being involved.
-On 27 April 1990, the new flag of the Moldavian SSR consisted of the Romanian tricolor with the emblem of the Moldavian SSR in the centre.
+On 27 April 1990, the new flag of the Moldavian SSR consisted of the Romanian tricolor with the emblem of the Moldavian SSR in the center.
 However, it was decided to use the flag without the emblem until new symbols were worked on.
-When Moldavia declared sovereignty in June 1990, the new flag was adopted on 6 November 1990 and remains the flag of Moldova to this day.
+When the Moldavian SSR declared sovereignty in June 1990, this new flag was adopted on 6 November 1990 and was used as the flag of Moldova until 2010, when it was slightly modified.